calzoneman/sync/docs/custom-media.md

     [`text/vtt`](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API).
   * `name`: A name for the text track.
 This is displayed in the menu for the viewer to select a text track.
+  * `default`: Enable track by default.
+Optional boolean attribute to enable a subtitle track to the user by default.

 **Important note regarding text tracks and CORS:**